darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 The brightness and colorfulness (color saturation) of pixels in an image can also be adjusted based on the R, G and B input channels.
 This uses the same basic algorithm that the [_filmic rgb_](filmic-rgb.md) module uses for tone mapping (which preserves RGB ratios) and for mid-tones saturation (which massages them).

 saturation algorithm
-: This control allows you to upgrade the saturation algorithm to the new 2021 version, for edits produced prior to darktable 3.6 -- it will not appear for edits that already use the latest version.
+: This control allows you to upgrade the saturation algorithm to the new 2021 version, for edits produced prior to Ansel 3.6 -- it will not appear for edits that already use the latest version.

 ## colorfulness tab controls